National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 leaders of organizations that together represent more than 130 million

 American patients.
-CDRH Director Jeffrey Shuren, M.D., J.D., said he's
+CDRH Director Jeffrey Shuren, M.D., J.D., said he is

 “pleased to serve on the governing committee to help NEST achieve its